-A classic Tokyo treat, Gari Gari Kun ice pops always have seasonal offerings, and we can’t get enough of the mint chocolate variety that's made a comeback to our konbini freezers.
-The phrase ‘gari gari’ is actually an onomatopoeia, translating to a hard, firm crunch.
+A classic Tokyo treat, Gari Gari Kun ice pops always have seasonal offerings, and we can’t get enough of the mint chocolate version that's made a comeback to our konbini freezers.
+This year, the ice pop has collaborated with Ultraman and features a hidden sliver of chocolate.
+The phrase gari gari is actually an onomatopoeia for to a hard, firm crunch.
 The centre of this popsicle is filled with small ice bits – kind of like the ice you’d find in a snow cone – laced with chocolate pieces.
-Expect a refreshing mouthfeel from the mint. ¥140
+Expect a refreshing mouthfeel from the mint. ¥151

 We’ve always got KitKat’s latest flavours on our radar, and it’s no surprise that the brand has brought back the minty version this season.
 You'll be able to pick up bags of mini KitKats at stores in Japan as well as online.

 Mint chocolate fiends will not want to miss Papabubble at Daimaru Tokyo – the candy outpost has turned into a dedicated mint choco shop just for the summer.
 In the store, you'll find 33 different chocolate mint flavoured sweets and desserts such as candy, marshmallows and rocky road bars.